New Family Visits

 In accordance with ISE’s commitment to being a family school, special consideration is given to qualified siblings of currently enrolled students.

-The parents are informed of the decision and an enrolment date is set.
+The parents are informed of the decision and an enrollment date is set.
 The earliest a student may begin is one full day after the screening.

 Admissions into Grade 12